ZiGGy01011010/notes/Python/Extract example.md

 TOKEN = "YOUR_TOKEN"

-# Creating an function to be used in other pyrhon files
+# Creating an function to be used in other python files
 def return_dataframe():
     input_variables = {
         "Accept" : "application/json",